-This Prospectus is dated 22 November 2021 (Prospectus Date) and was lodged with the Australian Securities and Investments Commission (ASIC) on that date.
-The Company will apply to Australian Securities Exchange (ASX) within seven days after the Prospectus Date for admission of the Company to the Official List and quotation of its Shares on ASX.
+The lodgement of a replacement prospectus has also required certain references to reflect the fact the Company has now applied to the Australian Securities Exchange (ASX) for admission to the Official List and quotation of its Shares on the ASX.
 None of ASIC, ASX or their respective officers take any responsibility for the contents of this Prospectus or the merits of the investment to which this Prospectus relates.